 Sun Joo Lee works as a Board-Certified Music Therapist (MT-BC) and is certified as a Neurologic Music Therapist Fellow.
 As owner and clinical director of Sunshine Music Therapy, LLC, Ms. Lee’s work focuses on neurological diseases, such as strokes, dementia, PD and Alzheimer’s.
 She is a pre-clinical supervisor at Arizona State University and enjoys teaching others to become music therapists.
 As the Music Director Ms. Lee is an ex-officio member of the Board of Tremble Clefs Arizona.

-Mutsumi Mori holds bachelor’s degrees in Choral Music Education and Piano Performance from Northern Arizona University, Flagstaff.
-She received her master’s degree in Collaborative Piano and Vocal Coaching from the University of Minnesota where she studied with the renowned vocal coach and collaborative pianist, Margo Garrett.
+Mutsumi Mori holds bachelor's degrees in Choral Music Education and Piano Performance from Northern Arizona University, Flagstaff.
+She received her master's degree in Collaborative Piano and Vocal Coaching from the University of Minnesota where she studied with the renowned vocal coach and collaborative pianist, Margo Garrett.
 Besides being the accompanist with the Original Tremble Clefs, Scottsdale, she is the pianist for Sonoran Desert Chorale and other choirs and instrumentalists.
-Ms. Mori is also the organist/pianist for St. Matthew’s Episcopal Church in Chandler.
+Ms. Mori is also organist/pianist fro St. Matthew's Episcopal Church in Chandler.